pyexcel-renderers/pyexcel-pygal/README.rst

 Installation
 ================================================================================

-You can install it via pip:
+You can install pyexcel-pygal via pip:

 .. code-block:: bash